29th annual Holiday Lights at Shore Acres State Park – Nov. 26 thru Dec. 31, 2015

-During the 2012 season, an estimated 47,336 visitors viewed the lights display and enjoyed the refreshments in the decorated Garden House and the entertainment in the Performance Pavilion.
+During the 2014 season, an estimated 45,558 visitors viewed the lights display and enjoyed the refreshments in the beautifully decorated Garden House and the entertainment in the Performance Pavilion.

 A community event sponsored by Friends of Shore Acres, Inc. in partnership with Shore Acres State Park, Coos Bay, Oregon

-The brightest and most beautiful place on the West Coast shines as brightly as ever in 2013.
+The brightest and most beautiful place on the West Coast shines as brightly as ever this season.

-Lights Sculptures: Pelicans, Puffins, Jellyfish, Shore Acres’ Cranes, Life-size leaping Orca whale, Life-size spouting Gray whale, Tulips, Rhododendron, Rose, Dahlia, Dungeness crab, Sea Star, Sea Urchin, Sea Anemone, Sea horse, Octopus, Kelp, Frogs, Butterflies, dragonfly, playful sea lions, leaping frog in pond, ship, fuchsia flower and hummingbird, Koi carp and more!
+Lights Sculptures: Pelicans, Puffins, Jellyfish, Shore Acres’ Cranes, Life-size leaping Orca whale, Life-size spouting Gray whale, Tulips, Rhododendron, Rose, Dahlia, Dungeness crab, Sea Star, Sea Urchin, Sea Anemone, Sea horse, Octopus, Kelp, Frogs, Butterflies, Dragonfly, playful Sea Lions, Leaping Frog in pond, Ship, Fuchsia flower and animated Hummingbird, Koi carp, Lighthouse, animated Bumble Bee, Raccoon, Deer and Rabbit, Shasta Daisies and Ladybug and more!

 A community tradition was born in 1987 when the Friends of Shore Acres decided to “string a few lights” to help celebrate the holidays.
 That first season, 6,000 miniature lights, one Christmas tree, and the decorated Garden House drew 9,000 visitors.

-Now, 300,000 LED lights, 30 large landscape lights, dozens of small landscape lights, 26 large holiday trees, dozens of lighted sculptures, entertainment in the pavilion, and a beautifully decorated Garden House draw 40,000 to 50,000+ visitors or more each season.
+Now, at least 325,000 lights (mostly LED), 30 large landscape lights, dozens of small landscape lights, 30 large holiday trees, dozens of lighted sculptures, entertainment in the pavilion, and a beautifully decorated Garden House draw 40,000 to 50,000+ visitors or more each season.
 Numbers vary with the weather.
 Inside the Garden House, scrolls of names are a tribute to business supporters and the more than 1,500 volunteers who make it happen.